| AustinTek homepage | | Linux Virtual Server Links | AZ_PROJ map server | |

 Wifi is a technology that allows computers to communicate via a radio (wireless) link.
 Since the computer no longer requires a cable for network connection, wifi allows

-On connecting via a wifi link (to a wireless access point - WAP), the user, the customer and the exhibitors, have the same internet connectivity as at home or at work.
+On connecting via a wifi link (a wireless access point - WAP), the user, the customer and the exhibitors, have the same internet connectivity as at home or at work.

 They can -